DheerajRawandhe/Students-Info/README.md

 Admins can add, view, update, and delete student records using APIs.
 The system is secure, fast, and easy to use.
 It replaces manual systems like Excel sheets or notebooks with a digital and well-structured database.

+This project follows RESTful API structure, and all data is stored in a MySQL database using the mysql2 package.